 While all the tips above are great for helping you write simpler email copy, the only way to really know what works for your audience is to test.
 Considering how easy it is to do, we’d definitely recommend testing different version of your email copy to see what works best.

-The key is simplicity.
-If the copy of your next campaign is jargon free, targeted at a single audience and focused on a single goal, then you have successfully written email copy that sells.
+The key to writing great email copy is simplicity.
+If the copy of your next campaign is jargon-free, targeted at a single audience, and focused on a single goal, then you’ve successfully written email copy that sells.

-So go forth and employ some of these tactics on your next email campaign and see how it changes your email’s performance.
+So try some of these tactics on your next email campaign and see how it changes your email’s performance.

 Your turn: What rules would you add to this list to help others write simple email copy that sells?